 Coming Events

 I am extremely pleased to be partnering with schools in the TDSB to talk with students about Obaasan’s Boots, the history of Japanese Canadians in Canada, and what it’s like to be a writer.
-I even get to visit my old school, Dixon Grove!
-A huge thanks to The Writers’ Union of Canada and the Ontario Arts Council for helping make these talks happen.
+Thanks to The Writers’ Union of Canada and the Ontario Arts Council for helping make these talks happen.

 Public Talks and Events